Jefferson Airplane Takes Off: Music and lyrics

 Jefferson Airplane Takes Off is regarded as being more grounded in straightforward folk rock than the band's subsequent releases.
+Music critic Jim DeRogatis noted that the album is "dominated by Balin's simple folk ballads," which he observed "were tarted up by Anderson's fetching harmonies and the dexterous playing of Casady and Kaukonen."
 Katz dubbed the band's sound "fo-jazz", which Anderson described as rock with "folk roots [and] jazz chords".
 Balin wrote or co-wrote all of the original material on the album and sang most of the lead vocals, leading William Ruhlmann of AllMusic to state that Jefferson Airplane at the time "was still Balin's group", before Grace Slick joined and became the group's "vocal and visual focal point."
 Kantner and Anderson provided backup vocals and harmonies, showcasing the three-part, male-female vocal work that would continue to be staple of the band's sound after Anderson's departure.

-According to band biographer Jeff Tamarkin, "although [Jefferson Airplane] had every intention of being successful, they let it be known from the outset that they would not pander to get there."
+According to band biographer Jeff Tamarkin, "although Jefferson Airplane had every intention of being successful, they let it be known from the outset that they would not pander to get there."
 At the time of the band's formation, many acts in pop music such as the Beatles, Bob Dylan, the Byrds, and the Rolling Stones had begun developing more mature approaches to their songwriting, and Tamarkin noted that many of Jefferson Airplane's early original works also exhibited "a sophisticated lyrical outlook and progressive instrumental arrangements".

 Although the majority of the album consists of love songs, music journalist Richie Unterberger observed that their lyrics were written from an unusual "young adult" perspective that was "not as immediately accessible" to teenagers, who were generally considered pop's target audience.
 In his book Jefferson Airplane: every album, every song, Richard Butterworth describes the lyrics on Takes Off as "optimistic" and exhibiting a "growing social awareness" of the era's music.
 Comparatively, Unterberger noted that the band's cover version of Chet Powers' "Let's Get Together", later made famous by the Youngbloods, was foretelling of a "communal idealism that transcended boy-girl relationships."